codebitsofg/codebitsofg/README.md

  <a href="https://application.taskermanager.site/"><img src="https://github.com/soberbat/soberbat/assets/78652120/e640ff93-4191-4a92-8fd1-3b775a252d7a" width="600"></a>
 </p>

 Tasker Manager is an app where you can track your tasks with your team.
 Collaborate and be productive at what you do.
 It is written with Nest.js and deployed to Google Cloud.
+Fully automated with Github Actions.